freem/nes_corelib/README.md

 - Missing a lot of functionality.

 ## "If it's this incomplete, why are you opening the source?"
-I needed an external kick in the ass to make this library happen, and two projects I'm working on for the [2014 NESDev compo](http://nesdevcompo.nintendoage.com/contest14/).
+I needed an external kick in the ass to make this library happen, and two projects I'm working on for the [2014 NESDev compo](http://nesdevcompo.nintendoage.com/contest14/) aren't enough. ;)
 As far as I know, there's no real "library" for coding NES games in ASM...
 Every project has their own version of the same code (and rightfully so; some games need different routines than others).